Building AWS Infrastructure

 Best Practices Demonstrated

-1. Multi-AZ Deployment: Resources spread across availability zones
+1. Multi-AZ Deployment — Resources spread across availability zones

-2. Network Isolation: Public/private subnet separation
+2. Network Isolation — Public/private subnet separation

-3. Security Groups: Least privilege access
+3. Security Groups — Least privilege access with descriptions on all rules

-4. Tagging Strategy: Consistent resource tagging
+4. Tagging Strategy — Consistent resource tagging with default_tags

-5. Modular Design: Separated into logical files
+5. Modular Design — Separated into logical files

 Cleanup

-⚠️ Important
+Important

 Next Steps

-1. Add HTTPS: Configure ACM certificate and HTTPS listener
+1. Add HTTPS — Configure ACM certificate and HTTPS listener

-2. Add RDS: Create a managed database instance
+2. Add RDS — Create a managed database instance

-Using Terraform Modules
+Advanced: Using Terraform Modules

 module "vpc" {